-Today we visited two small but interesting islands: South Plazas on the north part of Santa Cruz and Santa Fe to the east.
+Today we visited two small but interesting islands: South Plazas to the northeast of Santa Cruz and Santa Fe to the southeast.
 These islands are home to two different species of iguanas: the Galapagos land iguana and the Santa Fe land iguana.
-These two islands are also home to two different species of prickly pear cacti, and both have characteristics that make them unique to the places they live.
+These two islands are also home to two different species of prickly pear cacti, both with characteristics that make them unique to where they live.
 Aside from this, we observed a number of seabirds and a few colonies of the iconic Galapagos sea lions.

 National Geographic Islander II